-Movie Review: Power Rangers
+Movie Review: “Power Rangers”

-The Team (+5pts)
+The Team (+4pts)

-Action & Effects (+5pts)
+Action & Effects (+4pts)

-Morphing Time (-6pts)
+Morphing Time (-8pts)

-Zordon & Alpha 5 (+5pts)
+Zordon & Alpha 5 (+4pts)

 Yellow Ranger Likes Girls? (-2pts)

-Con - Unity (-4pts)
+Con: Unity (-4pts)

-While I liked the struggling team vibe in this movie, I knew by the end of the movie they would have to come together to form a cohesive unit, but WOW if the movie doesn't beat you over the head with this concept.
-The entire movie consists of them being told they are not ready, they are not a team, etc. This mixed with the struggling team vibe would have worked if the "switch" had worked.
-What I mean by that is the switch between being a bunch of individuals, and being a team.
+While I liked the struggling team vibe in this movie, I knew by the end of the movie they would have to come together to form a cohesive unit, but the filmmakers really beat you over the head with this concept.
+The entire movie consisted of them being told they were not ready, they were not a team, and that the world was depending on them pulling it together.
+This mixed with the struggling team vibe would have worked if the "switch" had worked.
+The "switch" that I am referring to is the switch between being a bunch of individuals, and being a team.

-Pro - Action & Effects (+3pts)
+Pro: Action & Effects (+4pts)

-Pro - Zordon & Alpha 5 (+3pts)
+Pro: Zordon & Alpha 5 (+4pts)

 While neither of these characters got a ton of focus, they both gave the movie some extra flavor.
-Alpha 5 (Bill Hader) is a little unassuming robot that ends up being able to toss any of the Rangets around in combat.
-Alpha 5 is definitely one of the comic reliefs of this movie and it works very well whenever he is on screen.
-That takes me to Zordon (Bryan Cranston), a former Red Ranger who's essence was captured in the spaceship after his death.
+Alpha 5 (Bill Hader) was a little, unassuming robot that ended up being able to toss any of the Rangers around in combat.
+Alpha 5 was definitely one of the comic reliefs of this movie and he worked very well as such.
+That takes me to Zordon (Bryan Cranston), a former Red Ranger whose essence was captured in the spaceship after his death.

-Con - Yellow Ranger Likes Girls? (-2pts)
+Con: Yellow Ranger Likes Girls? (-2pts)

-This movie was not bad but it was not what it should have been.
-The action in this movie was decent but it was not nearly enough of it for a movie called Power Rangers.
-The movie also takes way too long to have the team morph into the Power Rangers.
-This would be forgivable if the teens and their storylines were interesting enough to hold the audience.
-I thought Zordon had a more interesting story arc than any of the Rangers and I thought that the moments where Zordon or Alpha 5 were on screen were the moments that this film worked the best.
+This movie was not bad, but it was not what it could have been.
+The action was decent, but there was not nearly enough of it for a movie about Power Rangers.
+The movie also took way too long to have the team morph into the Power Rangers in the first place.
+This would have been forgivable if the teens and their storylines were interesting enough to hold the audience, but I did not think they were.
+I thought Zordon had a more interesting story arc than any of the Power Rangers, and I thought that the moments where Zordon or Alpha 5 were on screen were the moments that this movie worked the best.